-The Federal Employees' Compensation Act (FECA), 5 USC Chapter 81, provides compensation benefits to Federal employees for work-related injuries or illnesses, and to their surviving dependents if a work-related injury or illness results in the employee's death.
+The Federal Employees' Compensation Act (FECA), 5 USC Chapter 81, provides compensation benefits to Federal employees for work-related injuries or illnesses and to their surviving dependents if a workrelated injury or illness results in the employee's death.
 The FECA is administered by the Department of Labor (DOL), Office of Workers' Compensation Programs (OWCP).
 The 12 OWCP district offices adjudicate the claims and pay benefits, and the costs of those benefits are charged back to the employing agency.
 The actuarial liability for workers' compensation benefits is developed by DOL and is provided to DCAA at the end of each fiscal year.
 The liability includes the expected liability for death, disability, medical and miscellaneous costs for approved compensation cases.
 The liability is determined by using historical benefit payment patterns to predict future payments.
 Cost-of Living adjustments and medical inflation factors are also included in the calculation of projected future benefits.
 Consistent with past practice and as allowed under U.S. generally accepted accounting principles, these projected annual benefit payments have been discounted to present value using the Office of Management and Budget's economic assumptions for 10-year Treasury notes and bonds.
-The interest rate assumptions utilized for discount was 4.22% in year 1 and 4.72% in subsequent years.